Terra Cresta

-is a vertically scrolling shooter arcade video game released by Nichibutsu in 1985.
+is a 1985 vertically scrolling shooter video game developed and published by Nihon Bussan for arcades.
 The player controls a flying craft to destroy the Mandler army before they destroy all of humanity.
 Gameplay involves shooting enemies and collecting different ship parts that each provide their own unique weapon, such as a wave gun or a double shot.
-It is the sequel to the 1980 fixed shooter Moon Cresta, Nichibutsu's first big hit in arcades.
+It is the sequel to the 1980 fixed shooter Moon Cresta, Nihon Bussan's first big hit in arcades and the second installment of the Cresta Series.

 Gameplay

 The player controls the "Wing Galibur" fighter craft and must shoot down the incoming enemy craft in the air and on the ground.

 The game uses a unique powerup system: small capsules appear on the ground.
 Once the player has shot all of them down, the game awards the player with a piece that attaches onto the Wing Galibur.
 Four different pieces are available to give the Wing Galibur extra firepower and wider shots.
 They also act as shields, giving the player extra hits before they die.
 Should the player add all pieces to the ship and press the "transform" button, the Wing Galibur will transform into an invulnerable flaming phoenix for a brief period of time.
 Additionally, the player can press the transform button without all pieces to cause the pieces to split from the Wing Galibur and move into a triangular shape around the player.
 While separated, the pieces are invulnerable to all enemy fire, while the main ship is not.
 If the player is hit while separated, the Wing Galibur will revert to a singular craft.